hashicorp-services/tfm/site/docs/faqs.md

 ### CLI Usage
 The main usage will be used by TFE admins carefully migrating select workspaces for migration to TFE/TFC as shown in our [example migration scenario](../docs/migration/example-scenarios.md).

-We also envision some users to use the CLI tool in a pipeline and add workspaces over time for migration by using the `workspace-map` or `workspace-list` options in the config file.
+We also envision some users to use the CLI tool in a pipeline and add workspaces over time for migration by using the `workspaces-map` or `workspace-list` options in the config file.
 Check out an [example github actions pipeline](../docs/migration/example-scenarios.md#example-github-actions-pipeline).
 This allows teams to plan gradually which workspaces are ready for migration.

 ### Future Migrations